koelling/amplimap/README.md

 2. Generation of per-basepair "pileup" tables with nucleotide counts of each base at each target basepair for each sample, to help estimate somatic mutation frequencies.

-Built on top of *Snakemake* and *Python 3*, *amplimap* is entirely automated and can easily be run on a single machine as well as a cluster (eg. LSF, SGD).
+Built on top of *Snakemake* and *Python 3*, *amplimap* is entirely automated and can easily be run on a single machine as well as a cluster (eg. LSF, SGE).